Russian stove: Heated sleeping area

 Besides its use for domestic heating, in winter people may sleep on top of the stove to keep warm: the large thermal mass (a proper Russian stove weighs about two tonnes) and layered design (in many variants the hot flue is separated from the outer brick shell with a layer of sand or pebbles) ensure that the outer surface of the stove is safe to touch.
 In former times the stove was used to treat winter diseases by warming a sick person inside of it.

 In Russian culture

+Because of the harsh winter, the Russian stove was a major element of Russian life and consequently it often appears in folklore, in particular in Russian fairy tales.

+Bogatyr Ilya Muromets could only lie on a Russian stove for 33 years, until he was miraculously healed by two pilgrims.

-Especially because of the harsh winter the Russian stove was a major element of Russian life and consequently it often appears in folklore, in particular in Russian fairy tales.
-Emelya, according to the legend, was so reluctant to leave it that he simply flew and rode on it.
-Baba Yaga according to the legend baked lost children in her stove.
-Often in those fairy tales the stove received human characteristics.
+Emelya from "At the Pike's Behest" was so reluctant to leave it that he simply rode on it.
+Baba Yaga from fairy tales baked lost children in her stove.
+In fairy tales the stove may receive human characteristics.
 For example, in "The Magic Swan Geese" a girl meets a Russian stove, and asks it for directions.
 The stove offers the girl rye buns, and subsequently, on the girl's return, hides her from the swan geese.
-One of the main features of the stove in Russian fairy tales is that it serves as a means of transport, virtually the counterpart on the ground to the magic carpet.